rsmml/spectrm-challenge/README.md

 ```ruby
 docker-compose build
 ```
-(If theres a FATAL error from PostgreSQL, run ```brew services stop posgres```, and start again the container.
+(If theres a FATAL error from PostgreSQL, run ```brew services stop postgres```, and start again the container.
 If theres a
 ```Traceback (most recent call last):[...]``` error, you might need to start your Docker :whale: desktop.)

 One last time, run again ```docker-compose up```